In China, cheap and cheerful phones outsmart Apple

 Meizu phones, which sell in China and Hong Kong for 1,500 yuan, are feted by Western technology blogs for offering high-end smartphones at bargain basement prices.

-Offering even cheaper models, Alibaba Group, Shanda Interactive and Baidu Inc have all this year launched smartphones for under 1,000 yuan.
-Baidu’s phone, made with partners, retails at 899 yuan ($140), while Alibaba’s waterproof smartphone, made with Haier Electronics Group, costs 999 yuan.
+Offering even cheaper models, Alibaba Group , Shanda Interactive and Baidu Inc (BIDU.O) have all this year launched smartphones for under 1,000 yuan.
+Baidu’s phone, made with partners, retails at 899 yuan, while Alibaba’s waterproof smartphone, made with Haier Electronics Group (1169.HK), costs 999 yuan.

 “For those with an iPhone or Samsung ... it’s just a replacement cycle.
-But for many people who haven’t got their first smartphone, those are the people who will get cheap smartphones,” Shen said. ($1 = 6.3625 Chinese yuan)

-Additional reporting by Jane Lee in BEIJING; Editing by Kazunori Takada and Ian Geoghegan
+But for many people who haven’t got their first smartphone, those are the people who will get cheap smartphones,” Shen said.
+(Additional reporting by Jane Lee in BEIJING; Editing by Kazunori Takada and Ian Geoghegan)